-Masaoka Shiki (1867-1902) is often listed as the last of the traditional haiku masters, following Basho, Buson, and Issa.
-Yet Shiki remains distinct in his modernist approach, taking influence from Western writers and artists while reflecting changes within his own society.
+Masaoka Shiki (1867-1902) is often listed as the last of the haiku masters, following Basho, Buson, and Issa.
+Still, Shiki remains distinct in his modernist approach, taking influence from Western writers and artists while reflecting changes within his own society.

-In his Outline of Haikai, published in 1895, Shiki stresses “copying things as they are,” foreshadowing Imagism’s “direct treatment of the thing.”
+In his Outline of Haikai, Shiki stresses “copying things as they are,” foreshadowing Imagism’s “direct treatment of the thing.”
 In the same text, Shiki writes about the importance of combining “reverie (kūsō) and realism (shajitsu),” allowing for a kind of reflective minimalism - sketches, both exterior and interior.

 In recent years, Shiki's work has found several critics (especially when set beside Basho, Buson, and Issa).
-While Shiki certainly took influence from those who went before him, his goal was not to tread the same ground.
+But while Shiki certainly took influence from those who went before him, his goal was not to tread the same ground.

 three thousand haiku

 With the twentieth century looming, people everywhere were coming together and being pulled apart.
-Looking at smoke hanging in the night sky, Shiki didn’t write about the beauty of a local fireworks display, but rather:
+Watching smoke hang in the night sky, Shiki doesn’t write about the beauty of fireworks, but rather:

 after the fireworks